History of Chechnya: Chechnya after the deportation

 The Checheno-Ingush ASSR was transformed into Grozny Oblast, which also included the Kizlyar District and Naursky raion from Stavropol Kray, and parts of it were given to North Ossetia (part of Prigorodny District), Georgian SSR and Dagestan ASSR.
 Much of the empty housing was given to refugees from war-raged Western Soviet Union.
 Abandoned houses were settled by newcomers, only Jews and Meskhetian Turks refused to settle in foreign houses, both of which groups had previously lived in the area.
 In 1949 Soviet authorities erected a statue of 19th-century Russian general Aleksey Yermolov in Grozny.
 The inscription read, "There is no people under the sun more vile and deceitful than this one."

 Some of Chechen settlements were totally erased from maps and encyclopedia.
 This was how the aul of Khaibakh was rediscovered, through archaeological finds in Ukraine.
 Archaeologists have found the bodies of Caucasian scouts who died doing the job in the rear of the Nazi lines.
 In their pockets were found letters inscribing the name of the aul Khaibakh.
 When the scientists decided to inform the families of heroes that they have found their relatives, they learned that such settlement in Chechnya no longer exists.
 Continuing their investigation, they discovered the bitter truth about when soldiers from Chechnya died on the front, the relatives of theirs were burned alive in their homes by Soviet soldiers.

 Many gravestones were destroyed (along with pretty much the whole library of Chechen medieval writing in Arabic and Georgian script about the land of Chechnya, its people, etc., leaving the modern Chechens and modern historians with a destroyed and no longer existent historical treasury of writings) in places that were renamed to be given Russian names.
-Tombstones of Chechens with a history of hundreds of years have been used by Soviets for the construction of pedestrian footpasses, foundations of houses, pig pens, etc. In 1991, Dzhokhar Dudayev made political capital by, in a symbolic move, sending out officials to gather these lost gravestones, many of which had lost their original inscriptions, and construct out of them a wall.
+Tombstones of Chechens with a history of hundreds of years have been used by Soviets for the construction of pedestrian footpasses, foundations of houses, pig pens, etc. In 1991, Dzhokhar Dudayev made political capital by, in a symbolic move, sending out officials to gather these lost gravestones, a number of which had lost their original inscriptions, and construct out of them a wall.
 This wall was made to symbolize both Chechen remorse for the past as well as the desire to, in the name of the dead ancestors, fashion the best possible Chechen Republic out of their land and work hard towards the future.
 It bears an engravement, reading: "We will not break, we will not weep; we will never forget"; tablets bore pictures of the sites of massacres, such as Khaibakh.
 It has now been moved by the Kadyrov government, sparking mass controversy.

-Recognition of genocide
+Recognition of the deportation as a genocide

 Forced deportation constitutes an act of genocide according to the IV Hague Convention of 1907 and the Convention on the prevention and repression of the crime of genocide of the UN General Assembly (adopted in 1948) and in this case this was acknowledged by the European Parliament as an act of genocide in 2004.